Rithvik-007/todo-api/README.md

 ---

-## Why This Project Exists

-In real ML and research workflows, artifacts such as trained models, datasets, embeddings, and experiment outputs must be:

-- Versioned
-- Stored securely
-- Shared selectively
-- Auditable and reproducible

 This project simulates the backend of such a system, similar in spirit to internal tools used at companies (e.g., model registries, experiment trackers, internal artifact stores).